mattrussell2/gradescope-autograder/README.md

 ## Testing the Autograder
 ### Preliminaries
 In order to build reference output and test your code easily, first add the `bin/` folder to your `$PATH`.
 To do this, run the following commands, replacing `REPO_ROOT` with the path to the repository root on your system.
 ```
 echo -e "export PATH=\$PATH:/REPO_ROOT/bin\n" >> ~/.bashrc
 source ~/.bashrc
 ```
-### Bulding the Reference Output
+### Building the Reference Output
 Once you've configured your tests, run the command `build_ref_output` from the assignment's autograder directory.
 The reference code will be run as a submission, and the output of the reference will be placed in the `REPO_ROOT/hwname/testset/ref_output/` directory.
 If you need to debug your setup, run
 ```
 build_ref_output -k
 ```